 Priding themselves on helping ordinary people with legal problems, the firm’s attorneys are experts in a number of areas, many of them connected to personal injury: auto accidents, workers’ compensation, nursing home abuse, wrongful death, premises liability, Social Security Disability and bankruptcy cases, and cases related to Asbestos and Mesothelioma.

-A few years after Speek’s departure, which prompted the firm’s name change to Massey & Associates, Massey added another lawyer and recently added several more to his staff.
+A few years after Speek’s departure, which prompted the firm’s name change to Massey & Associates, P.C., Massey added another lawyer and recently added several more to his staff.
 Among them is one who specializes in nursing homes and medical malpractice; a former police officer and prosecutor who has rich trial and courtroom experience; and another who is well versed in slip and fall type cases.

 “Many personal injury firms think slip and fall cases are too small to worry about,” Massey says.
 “But I believe the reason more grocery stores have mats and wet floor signs alerting customers to potential dangers is that enough of us have brought lawsuits to the court that highlight these dangerous conditions.
 A prominent lawsuit and jury verdict can bring things to light and effect positive changes that benefit everyone.”